 - 1 plan proposals, and implementation programs.
 [Revenue and Finance, Zoning, and - 2 General Provisions Ordinances] - 3 Joint Powers Authority (JPA).
-A legal arrangement that enables two or more units - 4 of government to share authority to plan and carry out a specific program or set of - 5 programs that serves both units. - 6 Joint Use Agreement.
+A legal arrangement that enables two or more units of - 4 government to share authority to plan and carry out a specific program or set of - 5 programs that serves both units. - 6 Joint Use Agreement.
 An agreement between the Town and agencies or - 7 organizations to broaden access for community use. - 8 Kennel, Animal Boarding.
-A commercial facility for the grooming, keeping, - 9 boarding or maintaining of five or more dogs (four months of age or older), or five - or more cats except for dogs or cats for sale in pet shops, or patients in animal - 11 hospitals.
-See also "Veterinary Clinics, Animal Hospitals, Kennels".
-[Zoning - 12 Ordinance] - 13 Kitchen.
-A room or space within a building used or intended to be used for the - 14 cooking or preparation of food, which includes a refrigerator of at least 5 cubic feet - in capacity with an appropriately sized electrical outlet, a sink less than 18 inches in - depth with a waste line drain plumbed to a sewer or septic system, and cooking - 17 appliances or rough in facilities including, but not limited to: stoves, ovens, - 18 convection ovens, range tops or dishwashers.
-A bar or counter with a small sink, - 19 small refrigerator, and/or microwave is not considered a kitchen facility.
-[Subdivision - and Zoning Ordinances - 21 Laboratory, Medical, Analytical, Testing.
-A facility for testing, analysis, and/or - research.
-Examples of this use include medical labs, soils and materials testing labs, - 23 and forensic labs.
-[Zoning Ordinance] - 24 Land Banking.
-The purchase of land by a local government for use or resale at a - 25 later date. - 26 Landlord.
-The owner of property, including land or a structure, that is rented or - 27 leased to another. - 28 Landmark.
-(1) A building, site, object, structure, or significant tree, having historical, - 29 architectural, social, or cultural significance and marked for preservation by the
+A commercial facility for the grooming, keeping, boarding - 9 or maintaining of five or more dogs (four months of age or older), or five or more - 10 cats except for dogs or cats for sale in pet shops, or patients in animal hospitals.
+See - also veterinary clinic, animal hospital.
+[Zoning Ordinance] - 12 Kitchen.
+A room or space within a building used or intended to be used for the - 13 cooking or preparation of food, which includes a refrigerator of at least 5 cubic feet - in capacity with an appropriately sized electrical outlet, a sink less than 18 inches in - depth with a waste line drain plumbed to a sewer or septic system, and cooking - appliances or rough in facilities including, but not limited to: stoves, ovens, - 17 convection ovens, range tops or dishwashers.
+A bar or counter with a small sink, - small refrigerator, and/or microwave is not considered a kitchen facility.
+[Subdivision - 19 and Zoning Ordinances] - 20 Laboratory, Medical, Analytical, Testing.
+A facility for testing, analysis, and/or - 21 research.
+Examples of this use include medical labs, soils and materials testing labs, - 22 and forensic labs.
+[Zoning Ordinance] - 23 Land Banking.
+The purchase of land by a local government for use or resale at a - 24 later date. - 25 Landlord.
+The owner of property, including land or a structure, that is rented or - 26 leased to another. - 27 Landmark.
+(1) A building, site, object, structure, or significant tree, having historical, - architectural, social, or cultural significance and marked for preservation by the